bromas/bccoalescing/README.md

 #### Examples

-Reading the unit tests should provide all of the information you need on using the provided objects, but here is a look at the API.
+Reading the unit tests should provide all of the information you need on using the provided objects, but here is a glimpse of the API.

 ```obj-c
 __weak typeof(self) *weakself = self;